 Intimate Lubricant and API Condom Compatibility Testing

-Before you can bring your personal lubricants to market, you will need to have analysis carried out in a lubricant testing laboratory.
+Before you can bring your personal lubricant or intimate topical medicinal product to market, you will need to have analysis carried out to demonstrate compatibility with male condoms.

 Because natural rubber latex is known to become weaker after contact with some lubricants, it is important to show that your lubricant will not reduce the efficacy of contraceptives.
 It is also essential to show that it will not cause harm to users.